NimblePros/SharedKernelSample/README.md

-# Ardalis.SharedKernel
+# NimblePros.SharedKernel

-Some useful base classes, mainly used with the CleanArchitecture template.
+Some useful base classes, mainly used with the CleanArchitecture template sample app.
 Also, a template to make your own SharedKernel nuget package.

 ## Make Your Own!